JeanPiere91/note-taker/README.md

   ## Description

   This application called Note Taker can be used to write and save notes.
 This application uses an Express.js back end, saves and retrieves note data from a JSON file.

+  This App has been deployed on Heroku.
+If you want test the project you can clic here --> [Note Taker](https://cryptic-woodland-10096-ab47aec72412.herokuapp.com/)

   ## Table of Contents